 Brandi Malarkey recently joined the Center to work on Outreach and Engagement, with a special focus on bringing the ND Compass website to the public.
 She has a passion for working with people, and has 15 years of non-profit experience in the areas of project management, administration, volunteer organization, and direction of special projects.
 She is also a small business owner specializing in health and continuing education.
 In addition, she is both an artist and local volunteer in the community, with interests in health, children, poverty, equality, and social imaging.

 The Center employs a number of students on an on-going basis, providing paid internships for undergraduate students and research assistantships for graduate students.
 The full-time staff provides mentoring to the students and enjoys contributing to their hands-on learning experience, while simultaneously benefiting from their contributions to the Center’s research efforts.
-Current students include Jennie Lazarus (Master’s program in Sociology), Jordyn Wallenborn (Master’s program in Public Health), Kayla Hauer (Master’s program in Public Health), and Mallory Danford (Master’s program in Public Health).
+Current students include Jordyn Wallenborn (Master’s program in Public Health), Mallory Danford (Master’s program in Public Health), and Gregor Horvath (Bachelor's program in Psychology and Communications).

 Retired - Dr. Richard Rathge, Ph.D., retired in August of 2013 after serving at NDSU for 32 years.
 He continues to be involved in various boards and committees related to his activities at NDSU, and has been appointed Emeritus status at NDSU.